zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-connectors.md

 ### color `String`

-The color of the connector line.
+The color of the connector.
+Accepts a valid CSS color string, including hex and rgb.

 #### Example
     <kendo:chart-seriesItem-connectors color="color">